-The system was installed by SELEX of Italy who also had to upgrade parts of the CIAC buildings in order to install the new console display.
-DMIA also has all other necessary systems including: instrument landing system, Doppler VHF omni-directional range, primary and secondary surveillance radar, non-directional beacon, airfield ground lighting system and a precision approach path indicator (PAPI).
+DMIA has a number of other systems, including an instrument landing system, a Doppler VHF omni-directional range, primary and secondary surveillance radar, a non-directional beacon, an airfield ground lighting system, and a precision approach path indicator (PAPI).

 Gate Gourmet facilities

 Gate Gourmet and Miascor have invested $3m at DMIA to construct an in-flight catering service facility, which can prepare more than 4,000 meals a day.

 Construction for the new facility started in March 2007 on a 3,000m² site adjacent to the CIAC headquarters.
 The work was undertaken by Philippine Sundt Construction and completed in the Q1, 2008.

 Philippine Airlines negotiated a deal at the end of 2007 with CAIC to invest $50m in the construction of maintenance, catering, and ground handling facilities at DMIA.
 The deal was closed by the end of Q1 2008 and the facilities were constructed concurrently with the airport’s second phase of expansion.